zam101/Mars-Express-Customer/README.md

 - **Parcel Management**: Users can accept or cancel parcel deliveries as needed, empowering them with flexibility in managing their logistics operations.

-- **Bordereau Tracking**: Mars Express Customer provides comprehensive bordereau tracking, allowing users to monitor the status of each delivery.
-Users can track bordereau codes and their respective statuses (e.g., all, arrived, failed) in real-time, along with information on the current station location (province).
+- **Parcel Tracking**: Mars Express Customer provides comprehensive parcel tracking, allowing users to monitor the status of each delivery.
+Users can track parcel codes and their respective statuses (e.g., all, arrived, failed) in real-time, along with information on the current station location (province).

 - **Driver Comments**: In cases where a delivery fails, users can access comments left by the driver, providing insights into the reason for the failure.

+# Used Packages

+This project utilizes the following Flutter packages:

+- get (getx)
+- lottie
+- flutter_svg
+- dio
+- dotted_line
+- loading_indicator
+- flutter_launcher_icons
+- flutter_native_splash
+- shared_preferences
+- dropdown_button2
+- internet_connection_checker_plus
+- connectivity_plus

 ## screenshots :
 ![mockup.jpg](./screenshots/mockupHQ.jpg)